 - 1.If you are feeling terribly burnt out at the end of the year, take it as a sign that you have overworked yourself throughout the whole year.
 The teaching year and your teaching career is a marathon, but you have treated it as a race.
 Take a second to consider how you sprinted when you should have walked or jogged.
 Did you work every night for hours after school?
 Did you spend your Sundays working on school?
 Did you volunteer yourself for every trip and committee that needed a warm body?
 Did you neglect your hobbies and your loved ones?
 Be honest with yourself.
 Be willing to look at the times that you said “yes” that led to you feeling overwhelmed, overtaxed, and burnt out near the finish line.

 - 2.Accept responsibility.
-It’s always easier to blame others: your students, your administration, and other teachers for your burn out.
+It’s always easier to blame others: your students, your administration, and other teachers for your burnout.
 But never forget: this is YOUR burn out.
 If you had the chance to say “no” to the things that burnt you out, then you are responsible.
 As soon as you accept responsibility for your burnout, you have the power to change it.
-If you fail to accept responsibility, you slip into a victim mentality, and victims are like zombies.
+If you deny responsibility, you slip into a victim mentality, and victims are like zombies.
 Victims are beyond saving.

 - 3.Write down the ways you are responsible for your burnout.
 Make an itemized list of things you said “yes” to that stole much needed moments of relaxation and connection away from you this year.
 Add to the list times you said “no” to yourself for the sake of your students or your school.
 Post this list somewhere on your fridge so you can see it.
 As you think of other times when you should have said “no” and maintained boundaries, add them to your list, and spend time looking over this list during the summer.
 Vow to not repeat these mistakes next year.
 Prepare yourself to say the word “no.”